 Where ω1 and ω2 denote the frequency, and ϕ1 and ϕ2 denote the phase of each laser.
 Substituting eq (2) and eq (3) into eq (1) we get

-Note that the high order terms are generally outside the bandwidth of the photodetectors.
+Note that the high-order terms are generally outside the bandwidth of the photodetectors.
 It is important to recognize that even though the beat note contains phase information of the lasers, this information is contained in the argument of the signal and is relatively difficult to use in feedback systems in this form.
 To extract the phase from the beat note we use a phase detector.
-A simple phase detector consists of a mixer followed by a low pass filter to transform the information to baseband so that it can be used in a feedback system.
+A simple phase detector consists of a mixer followed by a low pass filter to transform the information into a baseband so that it can be used in a feedback system.

 Figure 1: Schematic of a typical offset laser frequency lock system.

 Phase-locked Loop (PLL) – a different type of phase detector